December 29, 2025, 2:56 pm | Read time: 9 minutes

 Rank 3: Costa Rica

 Living costs are rated at 74 points, with the expatriate expert explaining that they are “subjective.”
 She knows singles who manage with 1,500 euros as well as couples who spend 4,000 euros.
 The author summarizes in “International Living”: “The monthly expenses of this couple in Sámara give a good impression of what is possible once you have settled in: 50 U.S. dollars property tax, 400 U.S. dollars for groceries, 250 U.S. dollars for leisure activities and dining out, 100 U.S. dollars for transportation, 80 U.S. dollars for public healthcare, 275 U.S. dollars for electricity, 18 U.S. dollars for water, 80 U.S. dollars for internet, 48 U.S. dollars for two phones, and another 205 U.S. dollars for cleaning, gardening, and pool maintenance.
-They are homeowners and spend a total of about 1,593 U.S. dollars monthly.”
+They are homeowners and spend a total of about 1,593 U.S. dollars per month.”

 Besides the manageable costs, settling in is not too complicated, but it can take up to 18 months.
-According to the magazine, retirees with an income of 1,000 U.S. dollars monthly can apply for the retirement program (Pensionado).
+According to the magazine, retirees with an income of 1,000 U.S. dollars per month can apply for the retirement program (Pensionado).
 However, retirees must deposit 60,000 U.S. dollars and transfer 2,500 U.S. dollars monthly for two years.

 Rank 4: Portugal

-Also interesting: Why Wintering in Portugal Has Its Downsides
+Also interesting: Why wintering in Portugal has its downsides

 Rank 5: Mexico